 Results: In July 2023, a presurvey was administered to 12 fellows, of which 10 responses were collected with an 83.3% response rate.
 From this initial survey, a documented EHR handoff was developed and distributed to fellows for use during inpatient service.
 A post implementation survey was collected in September 2023, and 10/12 responses were obtained.
 On pre-implementation, 50% of fellows reported dissatisfaction and 70% lacked confidence in the previous handoff process.
 Post-implementation, only 10% of surveyed fellows were dissatisfied and 10% lacked confidence in the new process.
 Of the fellows surveyed, 50% reported satisfaction with the new process.
 In addition, whereas the previous system saw 80% of fellows perceiving frequent inconsistencies in handoff materials, only 30% perceived frequent inconsistencies with the new process.
+Direct feedback was elicited with positive feelings towards efficiency and ease of use with the new system process.
 In addition, note templates were created from the new handoff process for daily documentation.